HAVE YOUR SCRIPT READ BY ACTORS IN FRONT OF AN AUDIENCE!

 - Length of Script – We will read only the first 10 pages, so while scripts longer than 10 pages may be accepted, reading will cut off at the end of page 10.

-- Scripts must be reviewed at one of the RMM Writer’s Workshops hosted by Mike Boas and Wayne Coughlin prior to submission
+- Scripts can be reviewed at one of the RMM Writer’s Workshops hosted by Mike Boas and Wayne Coughlin prior to submission

 Time: 6pm to 8pm